 10 Tips for Building and Maintaining Energy with Rheumatoid Arthritis

 A 2011 study published in the Annals of Rheumatic Diseases stated that 70 percent of people with RA experience a healthy dollop of fatigue, sometimes a level of exhaustion as profound as in chronic fatigue syndrome.
 It can make it impossible to do your job, take care of your family or just get through the day.
-Even when you're responding to treatment, sometimes that makes you tired, too.
 Here are some tips for building and managing your energy.